scaraux/ToastCollectionView/README.md

 ## :star: What does it do ?

-ToastCollectionViewCell is a Swift library that displays an animated toast controlled by the scroll, appearing in your UICollectionViewCells
+ToastCollectionViewCell is a Swift CollectionViewCell that displays a view when scrolling, reminding of a toast popping out of a toaster 🍞

 ##  📲 Example